Alkiviadisss/SpaceX/README.md

 ```bash
 pip install -r requirements.txt
 ```
-*For this project i used my own Evaluation Metric library (standardizes supervised and unsupervised model diagnostics into a single, consistent API), that is also Verified and Published in PYPI Community.*
+*For this project i used my own Evaluation Metric Library (EMReport), that standardizes supervised and unsupervised model diagnostics into a single, consistent API, that is also Verified and Published in PYPI Community.*

 ---